LonelyOrphan/weather-app/README.md

 # weather-app

+# next-steps: switch statement is returning the default value for weather icon

 A weather dashboard that shows both the current weather and forecast for the next 5 days for a chosen city.

 The user can search for their selected city and it will be saved in the search history.